Neon Sign History | All You Need To Know

 Do you know about neon sign history?
 Neon lights are one of the most popular lighting types in the world.
 Their vibrant colors and futuristic designs are instantly recognizable.
 They were especially useful in advertising venues that were not well-lit, such as bars and nightclubs.
 Join Orant neon in this article and dig into this topic!

-1. Discover history of neon sign
+1. History of neon sign

 Since 1675, there has been a hypothesis behind the technology of LED signs.
 Before there existed electricity, French astronomer Jean Picard became aware of a faint glimmer of light coming from mercury within a barometer tube.
 Even though static electricity caused the glow to appear when the tube was shaken, the phenomenon was not yet fully understood.